UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Conclusion and future works

 \section{Conclusion and future works}

-We have evaluated four classifiers, including Naive Bayes classifier, K-Nearest Neighbor, Decision Tree, and AdaBoostM1 on imbalanced datasets.
-Over-Sampling often affects the performance of k nearest neighbors (KNN), since prior to over-sampling, the number of the minority class instances in the fixed volume may be increased.
+We have evaluated four classifiers, including the Naive Bayes classifier, K-Nearest Neighbor, Decision Tree, and AdaBoostM1 on imbalanced data sets.
+Over-Sampling often affects the performance of k nearest neighbors (KNN) since prior to over-sampling, the number of the minority class instances in the fixed volume may be increased.

-A Naive Bayes classifier obtains the posterior probability for a test sample, and over-sampling increases the posterior probability of the minority class data, thus over-sampling influences the performance.
-Over-sampling often affects the performance of Decision Tree in response to the modification of data distribution since it influences the measure called information gain used for choosing the best attribute in Decision Tree and consequently leads to the modification of the constructed Decision Tree.
-Modifying the structure of the Decision Tree influences pruning and over-fitting avoidance, and consequently influences the performance of the Decision Tree.
-Also, Ada, Boost, and M1 changes the underlying data distribution and classifies the re-weighted data space iteratively.
+A Naive Bayes classifier obtains the posterior probability for a test sample, and over-sampling increases the posterior probability of the minority class data; thus, over-sampling influences the performance.
+Over-sampling often affects the performance of the Decision Tree in response to the modification of data distribution since it influences the measure called information gain used for choosing the best attribute in the Decision Tree and consequently leads to the modification of the constructed Decision Tree.
+Modifying the structure of the Decision Tree influences pruning and over-fitting avoidance and consequently influences the performance of the Decision Tree.
+Also, Ada, Boost, and M1 change the underlying data distribution and classify the re-weighted data space iteratively.